 A breakpoint is either enabled or disabled.

-Figure "Breakpoints view" is showing an enabled and a disabled breakpoint in the statechart editor and in the breakpoints view, respectively.
+Figure "Breakpoints view" shows an enabled and a disabled breakpoint in the statechart editor and in the breakpoints view, respectively.

-In order to remove some breakpoints, select these breakpoints in the breakpoints view, then click at the button.
+In order to remove some breakpoints, select these breakpoints in the breakpoints view, then click on the button.
 The selected breakpoints will be removed.

-To remove all breakpoints, click at the button
+To remove all breakpoints, click on the button

 A conditional breakpoint has an associated condition and suspends the simulation only if

 In order to attach a condition to a breakpoint, proceed as follows:

 [Ctrl+Space].
 The expression you entered into the text field is validated automatically.
 In the example shown in figure "Breakpoints view", the transition suspends the simulation only if the variable brightness has a value of 4.

 In the suspended status of a statechart simulation, you can change variable values using the simulation view.
 When continuing execution – see section Continuing the simulation – you can observe how your state machine behaves with those modified values.